 Instead of shying away from new digital solutions like AR, embrace them.
 Offer something new and exciting to prospective clients and get an edge over your competition.

 There’s a whole host of reasons an animated video is one of the most versatile tools you can have in your marketing strategy.
-But when it comes to technical products that are often difficult to understand or see in action, animation really comes into its own as a medium.
+But when it comes to technical products that are often difficult to understand or see in action, the animation really comes into its own as a medium.

 Animation makes complex things easy to understand without diluting the key features and the technicalities of your product.